michal-franc/dotfiles/unix/mint/README.md

 This is the tutorial on how to convert Mint installation to system with I3WM.

+Installing Guest Addtions is simple - just add image and in terminal on admin rights run the sh.
+Then restart.

 removing XFCE
 ----------------------------------------------------
 In my case (Mint with cinnamon and XFCE) I did:
-* sudo apt-get -f i3
+* sudo apt-get install i3

+reboot and switch to i3 from logon screen
+Just logout and select i3 as your interface

+* sudo apt-get remove --purge xfce*
+* sudo apt-get remove --purge libreoffice*
+* sudo apt-get remove --purge thunderbird*
+* sudo apt-get remove --purge gimp*
-* sudo apt-get -f install
+* sudo apt-get remove --purge firefox*
 * sudo apt-get clean
-* sudo apt-get autoclean
-* sudo apt-get update

-* sudo apt-get purge xfce4  # failed

-* sudo apt-get purge xfconf
 * sudo apt-get autoremove
-* sudo apt-get -f install
-* sudo apt-get clean
-* sudo apt-get autoclean
-* sudo apt-get update

 ----------------------------------------------------------
 Termite installation